ThomasMiz/ansible-demo/README.md

     - ssh-keys:/root/.ssh
 ```

-Also the `inventory.yaml` needs to be modified to recognize this new host:
+The `inventory.yaml` file also needs to be updated to recognize this new host:

 ```yml
 all: